Pickle Rick: Reception

 The episode's premiere on Adult Swim was watched by 2.31 million viewers.
 Several critics commented on the fan enthusiasm, such as Blumenfeld, who said it was "arguably the most eagerly anticipated Rick and Morty episode ever" due to the large amount of teaser content released.
 In June 2017, Julia Alexander of Polygon argued that "Pickle Rick is already everyone's favorite character from Rick and Morty's third season", citing fan actions such as creating Twitter and Tumblr accounts for the character.
 Alexander commented that the show has "found a dedicated fan base because of the absurdity it bases its comedy in".
 In 2021, a United States Air Force aircraft used a call sign in reference to the episode.

 The episode was critically acclaimed, receiving ratings of five out of five in Vulture, 4.5 out of five in Den of Geek, 8.7 out of 10 in IGN, and 8.2 out of 10 in Paste.
+On IMDb, users rated it an average 9.3/10, based on 23 thousand reviews.
+Milan Agrawal of Frame by Frame called the episode "twenty minutes of absurd, ultra-violent chaos that still manages to serve the story".
 The A.V.
 Club rated it an A and IndieWire gave it a B+.
 Schedeen praised it as the show at "its most entertaining" and Greene praised it as "one of the series' best examples of untethering Rick Sanchez from all laws of nature and physics and marveling at the results".
 Jaffe described it as a "Freudian acid trip" that is "surreal and self-aware".
 Matar found it "super-engaging", lauding the "charmingly stupid concept that develops into an absurdly overblown, kinetic action movie plot".